 Last weekend, I caught a glimpse of my hair in the sun.
 Dry split ends and dull texture – months of hair left to grow and self-destruct.
-When was my last hair appointment?
-This week I finally walked my embarrassed self to a fancy salon and embraced the pain.
-This is why I hate getting my haircut.
+I finally walked my embarrassed self to a fancy salon and embraced the pain: I hate getting my haircut.

 One of the biggest reasons I hate getting my haircut.
-Sitting on the chair looking at myself after waking up from death – that’s what salon lighting reflects – I’m forced to confess my hair sins.
-Yes, I let months go by without visiting a salon – I use to go regularly!
-No, I ran out of my hair mask and I’m not using one at the minute.
-Also, no, I’ve stopped buying Kerastase and I’m shampooing with some brand I found in T.K Maxx – I don’t know the name but it wasn’t cheap.
+Sitting on the chair looking at myself after waking up from death (that’s what salon lighting reflects), I’m forced to confess my hair sins.
+Yes, I let months go by without visiting a salon (I use to go regularly!).
+No, I ran out of hair mask and I’m not using one at the minute.
+Also, no, I’ve stopped buying Kerastase and I’m shampooing with some brand I found in T.K Maxx.
+I don’t know the name but it wasn’t cheap.

-I want to scream “I know – I know my hair looks bad and hence the reason I’m here.
-If my hair looked radiant, I wouldn’t come in and pay a fortune for a trim.”
-Once the telling off/please buy stage ends, it’s on to the next ‘hate getting my haircut phase’ – the wash.
-I judge myself for not knowing where to look and if it’s polite to talk.
-Sitting on the chairs, it’s like being on a train trying to avoid the eyes of other customers.
-I end up with my eyes admiring the floor, wondering if I appear sad.
+I want to scream: “I know – I know my hair looks bad and hence the reason I’m here.
+If my hair looked radiant, I wouldn’t come in to pay a fortune for a trim.”
+Once the telling off/please buy stage ends, it’s on to the next hate getting my haircut phase: the wash.
+I judge myself for not knowing where to stare.
+Sitting on the chair with my head trapped between a wash basin; it’s like being on a train trying to avoid the eyes of other customers.
+I end up peering down at the floor, wondering if I look sad.

 Hate getting my haircut – where do you look?

 There’re mirrors everywhere!
-Back to the salon hair cutting area, I see myself in bad light with wet tresses glued back.
-I’m enticed to analyse myself – where has my concealer gone; why do my eye circles resemble a racoon’s?
-Can’t fixate however – mustn’t come across vain.
-Me and my stylist discussed social media and fast-fashion as she multi-tasked scissors and conversation.
+Once my stylist washed my hair, she sat me down at the ‘hair cutting area’.
+I see myself in bad light with wet tresses glued back.
+I’m enticed to analyse myself: “where has my concealer gone; why do my eye circles resemble a raccoon’s?”
+Me and my stylist discussed social media and fast-fashion; she effortlessly multi-tasked scissors and conversation.

-When three-quarters of hair felt dry from blow-drying, my stylist brought forward my improved newly cut hair.
-I did my best to show enthusiasm, repeating my favourite line “wow, you can see such a difference”.
-As the heat turned off, I silently sighed at the process reaching an end.
-Jacket back on and purse in hand, I’m asked whether to rebook.
-I know my stylist listened to my response, making it worse when I said no.
+When three-quarters of my hair felt dry from blow-drying, my stylist brought forward my improved newly-cut hair.
+I did my best to show enthusiasm, repeating my favourite line: “wow, you can see such a difference”.
+As the heat turned off, I silently sighed at the process ending.
+Jacket back on and purse in hand, I’m asked whether to re-book.
+I politely said I’d do so online, knowing my stylist was listening to my response.

-I prefer last-minute appointments, not that I wouldn’t book her again.
-Finally, I left and rushed home to re-style – why do hairdressers love drying hair flat?
+I left and rushed home to re-style – why do hairdressers love drying hair flat?
 Requesting a simple cut means it’s rare to face disappointment.
-As a child, I’d leave Toni & Guy pretending to love my style, waiting at least 30 minutes before telling my dad how awful it was.
-He’d say “let’s go back” and I’d be too ashamed, begging him to not worry.
+As a child, I’d leave Toni & Guy pretending to love my hair, waiting at least 30 minutes before telling my dad how awful it was.
+He’d say “let’s go back” and I’d be too ashamed, begging him not to worry.

 Accepting a dreadful haircut

 Why do we struggle to admit we don’t like a haircut?
 Only once did I complain when a hairdresser made my side fringe portray sharp spikes – picture a 4-year-old cutting.
 Me and Alexandra who runs the amazing blog Vividual shared our experiences.
 She remembers a hairdresser washing her hair and spilling so much water over her, the floor needed cleaning afterwards.
-Funnily enough, the newspaper Metro published a list of hair salon struggles, mentioning not trusting hairdressers after they spill water during a hair wash.
+Funnily enough, the newspaper Metro published a list of hair salon struggles, noting that we stop trusting a hairdresser once they spill water during a hair wash.